zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The communication with the cloud gateway got interrupted or an error occurred during processing the response.
+  The communication with the cloud gateway got interrupted or an error occurred while processing the response.

   **Action:**